 What treatment is needed for gum disease?

 The longer gum disease is left untreated, the more difficult the treatment gets.
 Your dentist will first remove plaque and tartar from the teeth.
 The dentist will then focus on the areas where gum diseases may have progressed leading to pockets in the gums.
 These gum pockets need to be thoroughly cleaned to remove microbes that may be growing inside.
 This process will typically need to be repeated a few times.

 As part of the treatment for gum diseases, the dentist will also show you how to remove plaque at home yourself and how to clean all the tooth surfaces effectively and thoroughly.
 Following your treatments with the dentist, the dentist will advise you how to maintain good oral hygiene and a care routine with brushing and flossing at home.
 Flossing and interdental cleaning is a very important aspect to treat and prevent gum diseases from worsening.

 Can smoking cause gum disease?

 Dr. Deepa, principal dentist at Whites Dental, is an experienced dentist with c.15 years of experience.
 She is highly skilled with the gentlest of touch.
-Over the years, she has treated many patients suffering from gum disease including bleeding gums, painful gums, inflamed gums etc. She will be very happy to help you treat any gum disease issues you may have.
+Over the years, she has treated many patients suffering from gum diseases including bleeding gums, painful gums, inflamed gums etc. She will be very happy to help you treat any gum diseases issues you may have.

 Whites Dental provides treatment for gum disease (including bleeding gums, painful gums, inflamed gums, gum pockets, loose teeth) to patients in our vicinity in London Waterloo.
 We are based in London Waterloo SE1, next to Southwark Tube station.
 We are a 10 minutes’ walking distance from London Bridge, Waterloo station, Borough, Southbank and Elephant and Castle.